dojo/cli/readme.md

 `npm list -g –depth=0`

-If you don't see `dojo-cli` in the list of global dependencies, then please re-install and make sure the installation runs without errors.
+If you don't see `@dojo/cli` in the list of global dependencies, then please re-install and make sure the installation runs without errors.

 ## How to use